revaturelabs/interviewquestions/Java/Collections/Generics.md

 <blockquote>

-Java generics cannot be applied to primitive types, because the parameters in generics of non-primitive data types.
+Java generics cannot be applied to primitive types, because the parameters in generics are of non-primitive data types.

 </blockquote>